NextZeus/lordofpomelodocker/README.md

 - apt-get update
 - apt-get install sysstat -y

 # Usage

 1. git clone
 2. at current project directory, just run docker-compose up
+3. open http://localhost:3001 and register a new use

 # TODO
 - use pm2